Best Black Friday and Cyber Monday 2019 deals: today's UK offers from Argos, Amazon and John Lewis

 We have a few top picks like the Google Home Mini which is now down to £29 from £49 and the Dyson V8 Absolute cordless bagless vacuum cleaner down to £299, from £399.
 The vacuum cleaner is one of the best out there, 40 minutes run time, powerful suction and 150% more brush power than the V6 all with a nice £100 off.

-Product wise the Nintendo Switch has been the one to watch, prices haven’t dropped massively but hovered around the £279.99 mark (Amazon has it at £279) and the Switch Lite around the £189.99 mark, though we’ve seen it at £179.99 at Amazon.
+Product wise the Nintendo Switch has been the one to watch, prices haven’t dropped massively but hovered around the £279.99 mark (Amazon has it at £279). eBay have just dropped the price of the Nintendo Switch Lite down to £168, the best price we’ve seen so far.
+It’s generally settled around the £189.99 mark, Amazon currently have it for £179.99.

 The best deal we’ve seen on the Nintendo Switch is £279 at Amazon and the same price at Ebay (£279).